-An ode to the neighborhood where this piece of art was made and to the Portuguese best known song, the Fado, born in this same neighborhood.
+An ode to the neighbourhood where this piece of art was made and to the Portuguese best known song, the Fado, born in this same neighbourhood.

 Several artists offered to participate and the result can be seen in this Lisbon spot that’s worth a visit and photograph.
 Lucky me, I can see it everyday.
 Visit it and become a fan!